mehedi250/Numberflow/README.md

 Execute the following command to install the package:

       composer require mehedi250/numberflow:master

-## How to use & code
+## How to use in code

 Add bellow line in php file